 Please see journal publications listed on Pub Med and Google Scholar.
 The list below includes recent publications not indexed on PubMed or Google Scholar.

-Reimer-Kirkham, S., Sharma, S., & Corcoran, B. (in press).Spiritual caregiving in long-term care settings: Person-centred approaches.In M. Taher (Ed.)
+Reimer-Kirkham, S., Sharma, S., & Corcoran, B. (2020).Spiritual caregiving in long-term care settings: Person-centred approaches.In M. Taher (Ed.)
 Multifaith perspectives in Canadian spiritual & religious care.
 Canadian Multifaith Federation.

 Reimer-Kirkham, S. (in press).
 Nurses on the frontline of secular and religious knowledges.
 In D. Lüddeckens, P.Klassen, J. Stein, P.Hetmanczyk (Eds.).
 Handbook of Religion, Medicine, and Health.Routledge.